earthcubeprojects-chords/chords/what_is_chords.md

 * Is a web server that accepts real-time data from distributed instruments, and serves the measurements to anyone on the Internet.
 The data are pushed to and pulled from the Portal using simple HTTP requests.
-* Is a monitoring tool which allows you to monitor and insure that your remote instruments are operating correctly.
+* Is a management tool which allows you to monitor and insure that your remote instruments are operating correctly.
 * Is a rolling archive from which scientists and analysts can easily fetch the data in real-time, delivered directly to browsers, programs and mobile apps via standard protocols.